schultzm/ARBanker/README.md

     https://wwwn.cdc.gov/ARIsolateBank/
 )

-This program will scrape the CDC webpages and parse out the tables for an isolate to file.
+This program will scrape the CDC webpages and parse out the tables to file for each AR Bank ID ("isolate").

 ## Author

 [Mark Schultz](https://github.com/schultzm)

 ## Installation

 Install pip3, then install `pipenv` with `pip3 install pipenv`.

 After installing `pipenv`, do: